camunda/camunda-docs/optimize/components/userguide/process-KPIs.md

 ---
 id: process-KPIs
 title: Process KPIs
-description: "The process KPIs section gives you an overview on how KPIs can be created and used in Optimize."
+description: "Learn how key performance indicators (KPIs) can be created and used in Optimize."
 ---

-KPIs, or Key Performance Indicators, are reports represented by single numerical values with predefined targets.
+Key performance indicators (KPIs) are reports represented by single numerical values with predefined targets.
 To create a custom KPI, follow the steps below:

 1. On the right side of the **Home** page, select **Create New > New Report > Process KPI**.